Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-\textit{Grey-box Solvers:} These approaches replace a component of the OT formulation by a neural network re-parameterizing the optimization to be in terms of the weights and biases of the neural network.
-Some of these semi-transparent models strike a good balance between the regular OT computation, which can be expensive and hard to scale, and the data-rich (yet opaque) black-box learned solvers.
-So far in the literature the Kantrovich-Rubinstein duality \eqref{eq:kantorovich_rubinstein} and the semi-dual formulaion \eqref{eq:regualized_kantrovich_dual} \cite{SeguyLARGE-SCALEESTIMATION,Arjovsky2017WassersteinNetworks} have received the most attention.
-This is because the (semi-)dual solution is comprised of 2 pointwise solutions: a dual value for each $x$ in the support of the measure $\mu$, and another dual value for each $y$ in the support of the measure $\nu$.
-This pointwise structure motivates the use of a neural network to replace the mapping from $x$ and/or $y$ to their respective dual solutions.
-However, there are formulation tricks that need to be employed here to get rid of any constraints or non-smoothness in the (semi-)dual formulation.
+\textit{Grey-box Solvers:} These approaches replace a component of the OT formulation by a neural network, re-parameterizing the optimization to be in terms of the weights and biases of the neural network.
+Some of these semi-transparent models balance the regular OT computation, which can be expensive and hard to scale, and the data-rich (yet opaque) black-box learned solvers.
+So far in the literature, the Kantorovich-Rubinstein duality \eqref{eq:kantorovich_rubinstein} and the semi-dual formulation \eqref{eq:regualized_Kantorovich_dual} \cite{SeguyLARGE-SCALEESTIMATION,Arjovsky2017WassersteinNetworks} have received the most attention.
+This is because the (semi-)dual solution is comprised of 2 pointwise solutions: a dual value for each $\vector{x}$ in the support of the measure $\mu$, and another dual value for each $\vector{y}$ in the support of the measure $\nu$.
+This pointwise structure motivates using a neural network to replace the mapping from $\vector{x}$ and/or $\vector{y}$ to their respective dual solutions.
+However, formulation tricks need to be employed here to eliminate any constraints or non-smoothness in the (semi-)dual formulation.
 Current works alleviate this issue either by relying on soft constraints \cite{LiContinuousBarycenters} or structuring the neural solver to ensure feasibility \cite{VardhanMakkuva2020OptimalNetworks, Arjovsky2017WassersteinNetworks}.

-\textit{Grey-Box Solvers with Soft Constraints:} To understand the strategy of these solvers, we revisit the Kantrovich dual: